medialab/xan/docs/cmd/network.md

     --minify                  Whether to minify json or gexf output.

 xan network options:
     -L, --largest-component  Only keep the largest connected component in the resulting graph.
     -S, --simple             Use to indicate you know beforehand that processed graph is simple, i.e. it does not contains multiple edges for a same (source, target) pair.
 This can improve performance of the overall process.
-    -D, --degrees             Whether to compute node degrees so it can be added to relevant outputs.
-Currently only relevant
-                              when using -f "nodelist".
     --sample-size <n>        Number of records to sample for node or edge type inference.
                              Set to -1 to sample ALL records.
 This will cost a lot of memory but will ensure better fitting output types.
                              [default: 64]

 edgelist options:
     -U, --undirected       Whether the graph is undirected.